btwalpole/react-node-buzzer/README.md

 Here is the process for session persistence I had working in plain JS:

-On page load, check for sessionID in localStorage using a hook, if found, we need to call the server and straight away call the server and try to join the room.
+On page load, check for sessionID in localStorage.
+If found, we need to call the server and straight away and try to join the room.
+In response from the server we can receive one of the two following events:

-In response, we either get:

-* A) oldSession event -> need to emit a joinGame event to server and go to Buzzer if successful
+* A) 'oldSession' event: sessionID saved in browser andfound in server -> need to emit a joinGame event to server and go to Buzzer if successful.
-* B) no details found for sessionID -> clearLocalStorage event -> clearLocalStorage and disconnect
+* B) 'newSession' event: sessionID not found in server -> tell browser to remove that sessionID from local storage and disconnect.

-* C) newSession event -> now connected with new session, set ID in localStorage and go to Home screen
+If no sessionID is found in browser, we connect to the server as a new user, set an ID in localStorage and go to the Home screen.

 So how to have this work from multiple URLs?
 It seemed I would need to have event listeners duplicated across multiple React components.
 In the JS only version I was using modals so this didn't matter.